Over the Garden Wall: Critical reception

+Legacy

+Over the Garden Wall has become widely associated with the autumn season, with many fans rewatching the series annually during October and November.
+Its visual style, drawing heavily from New England fall imagery, and its themes of transition and mystery have cemented it as seasonal viewing.
+According to The Week, the show has become “something of a fall tradition—or necessity,” lauded for its “homey-but-creepy autumnal vibe” and nostalgic aesthetic that resonates with viewers during the colder months.
+Outlets like Vox and Polygon have likewise described it as “true seasonal programming” and “an annual favorite.”

 Awards and nominations

 Comic book adaptation

 A one-shot comic book adaptation of the show was announced in October 2014.
 Produced by KaBoom!, an imprint of Boom!
 Studios, the comic was released on November 5, 2014.
 The comic was supervised by McHale and was produced as an oversized special.
 The comic was illustrated by Jim Campbell, a writer/storyboard artist on the television series.
 A special variant cover, by McHale, was also released.
 The success of the standalone comic led to further issues being commissioned in May 2015 and began to be released in August 2015.
 According to McHale, the comic books would be similar to the one-shot comic, detailing the events that occurred in between certain episodes and would expand on the television miniseries.
 The success of the series of one-shots led to an ongoing series of comics, serving as both a sequel and prequel to the series, rather than telling adventures that happened between episodes.
 The stories are told parallel, with half the comic detailing Greg returning to mysterious dreamlands in his sleep.
 The other half chronicles the Woodsman's daughter, Anna, and how she became lost in the Unknown.
 After the ongoing series ended in November 2017, the Over the Garden Wall comics continued as a series of miniseries and original graphic novels.